Team-5-Cyan-Camel/Flatmates/README.md

    Note, if you would like the organization’s file, please contact [In.early.springs@gmail.com](In.early.springs@gmail.com)
 3. In both frontend and backend folders, run `npm install`, followed by `npm start` to start both the frontend and backend.

+## Functionality

+1. Allow the creation of new accounts
+2. Allow sign in
+3. Allow creating a room
+4. Allow joining an existing room

 ## GPL v3.0 License

 This codebase is licensed under the General Public License 3.0